brazilianmonk/brazilianmonk.github.io/pages/youtube-projects.md

 ### Future Projects
 I have plans to expand my YouTube presence with new projects:
 - Buddhist Recitations / Chanting such as [this one](https://youtube.com/playlist?list=PLXMGw7BI8gLWOvfpN_v_B9NaC6iJ5Zok8&feature=shared)
-- A Channel for Dhamma in Spanish.
+- A channel for Dhamma in Spanish.
 - A channel for Dhamma in Portuguese.
 ---
 Would you like to see specific topics covered on my channel?
 Feel free to reach out!